Finding and evaluating NuGet packages for your project

 NuGet package search works the same on nuget.org, from the NuGet CLI, and within the NuGet Package Manager extension in Visual Studio.
 In general, search is applied to keywords as well as package descriptions.

-Filtering: You can apply a search term to a specific property by using the syntax
+- Filtering: You can apply a search term to a specific property by using the syntax

 <property>(case-insensitive) can be

 idproperty are substring matches, whereas

-packageiduses an exact match.
+owneruses an exact, case-insensitive match.
 Examples: